-There were no significant judgements made in applying accounting policies and no estimation uncertainty that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+There were no significant judgements made in applying accounting policies and no estimation uncertainty that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial period.

-The carrying amounts of bank balances, fixed deposits, current receivables and payables approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
+The carrying amounts of cash and cash equivalents, fixed deposits, current receivables and payables approximate their respective fair values due to the relatively short-term maturity of these financial instruments.